 Tips for your international curriculum vitae

-Your CV or resume is a short written summary of your career, qualifications, and education.
-Savvy international teachers write a CV that is only two pages in length – brief and to the point, as they know recruiters are often pressed for time, especially when they employ at a job fair.
+Your international CV or resume is a short written summary of your career, qualifications, and education.
+Savvy teachers know to write a CV that is only two pages in length.
+They know that recruiters are often pressed for time, especially when they employ at a job fair, so they aim to be brief and to the point.

 Share your CV with your friends, teaching or otherwise, and ask for their feedback.
 Let their clarifying questions guide you on what you may need to include.
 Spell check and proofread!
 Recruiters don’t give second chances if you don’t get your CV right!